hoshomoh/blog/about/index.md

 I have served in the capacity of a web developer, backend engineer, full-stack engineer and temporary team lead.
 And I have seen first-hand the different challenges and mistakes with how technological organization approach product development as well as improvement areas in how product teams use technology to solve customer needs for a product while shipping fast and not leaving behind technical dept.

-With the above in mind, my interest now lies in serving in the capacity of a technical team lead or engineering manager  while using my engineering and product experience to help any product in the product-market fit or scaling stage to achieve its product mission and vision and have fun while doing it.
+With the above in mind, my interest lies in serving in the capacity of a software engineer(backend or full-stack) to solve engineering challenges while contributing to the organization's product mission and vision and have fun while doing it.